 Our short lists were reasonably long on both visits, but that is often part of the process if your search area crosses a few suburbs.
 We found that a lot of properties that looked and sounded great on the internet listing eliminated themselves pretty swiftly once inspected.
 This was either due to odd layout, poor maintenance, average location, poor access, limited local facilities or size and functionality of the rooms.

 We are really enjoying being back in Tassie, and happy that we made the right choice for us on the house and location.
 We lived outside of Melbourne, 55kms away, so the off peak drive to the city was only 35 minutes, but to work in the mornings it was most commonly an hour.
 Now, we are five minutes from the city and I can’t remember when I last put petrol in the car.
 That in itself has made a huge difference to each day.

-We have spent some time reacquainting ourselves with different part of Hobart and Tasmania.
+We have spent some time reacquainting ourselves with a different part of Hobart and Tasmania.
 There are great places not too far away and some wonderful day trips from Hobart.
 Dale’s family are in Launceston and we have spent a weekend up there that included visiting some of the wineries in the Tamar Valley.
-Over the next few months we intend to get to the East Coast and North West too.
+Over the next few months, we intend to get to the East Coast and North West too.

 We are also enjoying the weather.
-On a sunny day it always feels so much warmer than the official temperature.
-In reality it is mostly only a few degrees less than Melbourne, but so far with less rain and storms.
+On a sunny day, it always feels so much warmer than the official temperature.
+In reality, it is mostly only a few degrees less than Melbourne, but so far with less rain and storms.
 I never loved the super hot days in Melbourne in late summer, so I think it will suit be just fine here.

 Overall the lifestyle seems more relaxing than before and just easier to get out and do things.